Where To Stay In Busan | Best Areas And Hotels (2025)

 Highlights Of Gwangalli

-• Watch the cool Gwangalli drone show
+• Watch the Gwangalli drone show

 • Cafe hop

-Cons of staying In Gwangalli
+Cons Of Staying In Gwangalli

 Aside from the drone show Gwangalli is a quiet area, which although makes it a great place to stay in Busan for families, it might be boring for other kinds of travellers.
-Along with fewer crowds, there isn’t that much to do so you will be leaving the area a lot over your stay, If a relaxed beach trip is what you are seeking then these cons of staying in Gwangalli likely won’t matter.
+Along with fewer crowds, there isn’t that much to do so you will be leaving the area a lot over your stay.
+If a relaxed beach trip is what you are seeking then these cons of staying in Gwangalli likely won’t matter.

 Seomyeon - best place to stay in BUSAN

 The final place I recommend to stay in Busan is Seomyeon, another downtown area.
 A major advantage of staying in this area of Busan is that it is located on both line 1 and line 2 it is easy to explore other parts of Busan with fewer transfers.
-Additionally, shopaholics will love this area with Lotte Department store where you can find high street and luxury brands and Seomyeon Underground Shopping Centre to visit more traditional Korean shops.
+This area is known to be the cheapest place to stay in Busan wiith many budget friendly hotels and apartments.

 Seomyeon Busan food street

-Aside from shopping Jeonpo Cafe Street is another highlight, there aren’t as many coffee shops compared to a few years ago but there are some nice places to visit like Vintage 38 and Bao Haus.
+Aside from shopping Jeonpo Cafe Street is another highlight, however there aren’t as many coffee shops compared to a few years ago but there are some nice places to visit like Vintage 38 and Bao Haus.

 • Shop in Lotte Department Store and Seomyeon Underground Shopping Center